Skip to main content

 Ace Bets

-One-roll propositional bets on number 2 are called “Aces”.
-Since there is only one combination that adds up to 2, Ace bets offer the highest payout of 31 for 1 or 30 to 1.
-Unfortunately, this bet, too, comes with unfavorable house edge of 13.89%, so Aces are certainly no bargain in this case.
+One-roll proposition bets on number 2 are called “Aces”.
+With only one possible dice combination, Ace bets offer a high payout of 31 for 1 or 30 to 1.
+Unfortunately, they also come with an unfavorable house edge of 13.89%.

 Boxcars/Twelve Bets